foundriesio/docs/source/reference-manual/factory/factory-definition.rst

 lmp
 ---

-Configures the LmP aspects of the Factory, including images, distro, and machine names.
+Configures the LmP aspects of the Factory, including images, distro, and :term:`machine` names.
 Variables to be used with metadata and artifacts.

 .. sidebar:: ``lmp:`` Section Example